-SPR ABSTRACTS, 1978
+SPR ABSTRACTS, 1971

-PAPER SESSION II
+PAPER SESSION D

-I. Silverstein, L. D., & Graham, F. K. (University of Wisconsin - Madison) Selective attention effects on reflex activity.
+I. Silverstein, L. D., & Graham, F. K. (University of combination of propranolol and atropine, and 4) I. Superstein, L. D., & Christian, F. R. (University of Wisconsin - Madison) Selective attention effects on ganglionic blockade with chlorisondamine. reflex activity.
+Rohlin and Graham (1977) found that The within-CS waveform of the cardiac rate CR was reflex activity.
 Bohlin and Graham (1977) found that reflex blinking, unlike spontaneous blinking, was facilitated in association with cardiac deceleration when subjects were required to attend to the reflex-eliciting stimulus.
-The enhancement of sensory processing on the attended channel was proposed as an explanation for the facilitation.
+The enhancement of sensory processing on the within and among subjects, with the direction of response attended channel was proposed as an explanation for the varying with the level of HR just prior to CS onset.
+By facilitation.
 If so, directing attention to a different channel should remove the facilitation.
 This hypothesis was tested in two experiments analogous to the Bohlin and Graham (1977) studies.
 The critical change was requiring subjects to attend to a stimulus in a modality orthogonal to that of the reflex-eliciting stimulus